mnm89/step-wizard/README.md

 ## Contribution

-If you'd like to contribute to the `StepsWizard` component, feel free to fork the repository and open a pull request with your enhancements or bug fixes.
+If you'd like to contribute to the `StepWizard` component, feel free to fork the repository and open a pull request with your enhancements or bug fixes.

 ---

 ## License

-`StepsWizard` is licensed under the MIT License.
+`StepWizard` is licensed under the MIT License.
 Feel free to use it in personal or commercial projects.